na-na-hi/renget/archive/pcrgjpstartguide.md

 ###CB
 **New Years Neneka** - #1 magic buffer in the game, only comes by every New Years.
 Please roll for her/save a spark in your initial clearing and rolling.
 **New Years Homare** - Excellent multi-target magic damage dealer that has yet to receive a Unique Equip, so she can only get better next year.
+Good in Arena, too.
 **Liberator(Sex) Nozomi**  - Similar to S.Saren where she gives a ton of TP to use UBs very early, but better in the sense that she has debuffs and can give more TP outside of just the first time - But at a heavily reduce amount.
+Amazing in CB.
+**Creditta** - Excellent debuffer/support physical multi-target ranged unit.
+She has heals, TP restoration, P.Def debuff and okay damage and generally finds her way into CB when Multi-target physical does well.

 ### Arena
 **Swimsuit Saren** - Massive TP restoration to all teammates on 1st skill for instant UBs.
 Sees use in all game modes, but extremely useful in Arena.
 Grab her when possible.
+**Swimsuit Hatsune** - Integral part of the 1-tap arena teams, as her 1st action hits party wide and hurts.
+A typical Arena setup for her is Mifuyu/R.Rin/S.Hatsune/S.Saren/MS.Kasumi, but there are quite a few variants.

 ### PvE
 **New Years Kyaru** -  Relegated to specific SP Dungeon & SP Event comps, but still a must have in your arsenal for these scenarios.